FZJ-INM1-BDA/voluba-mriwarp/docs/workflow.md

 # General workflow

 _voluba-mriwarp_ consists of two panels.
-The side panel on the left is for [warping](warping.md) the input T1-weighted MRI scan to MNI152 space and displaying the results of the [probabilistic region assignment](assignment.md).
+The side panel on the left is for [warping](warping.md) the input T1-weighted MRI scan to MNI152 space and displaying the results of the [analysis in the atlas context](analysis.md).
 The [viewer](viewer.md) on the right side is for displaying and inspecting the input MRI scan.

 !!! info
     When running _voluba-mriwarp_ for the first time, the startup may take a few minutes as siibra components need to be fetched.